| KUANTAN, Malaysia — Rising prices for cooking oil are forcing residents of Asia’s largest slum, in Mumbai, India, to ration every

 on an even larger factory next door at the base of a jungle hillside.

-But prices have spiked so much that the company cannot cover all its
+But prices have spiked so much that the company cannot cover all its costs and has idled the finished refinery while looking for a new

 strategy, such as asking a biodiesel buyer to pay a price linked to